Pi-Apps-Coders/website/src/wiki/getting-started/change-themes.md

 # How to change your Themes in Pi-Apps

 By default Pi-Apps follows your system GTK theme.
-However you can chance the launcher theme to a present dark or light theme as well as use any available installed GTK themes.
+However you can change the launcher theme to a present dark or light theme as well as use any available installed GTK themes.

 All you have to do is head the to the Pi-Apps settings and use the dropdown labeled **App List Style**